 I work with individuals and couples, adults and young people.
 Online and telephone counselling is also available.
 I am also a Clinical Supervisor.

-I am a member of two group practices, the London Counselling Collective and the London Art Therapy Centre.
+I am a founding member of two group practices, the London Counselling Collective and Archway Therapy.
 Details for both can be found on my website.